Archives

 The Vanderbilt Museum Archives

-• 57.3 linear feet of materials related to the Long Island Motor Parkway and the Vanderbilt Cup Races
+• 53 linear feet of materials concerning the operations of the Long Island Motor Parkway and the Vanderbilt Cup races.

 Research

 The archives are open to researchers by appointment during the week.
-Please contact Archives, Collections, and Exhibit Information to schedule an appointment or submit a research inquiry with the staff.
+Please contact Killian Taylor, the Archives and Records Manager, to schedule an appointment or submit a research request.

 Reproduction Policy

-Written permission is required for the use and reproduction of the Suffolk County Vanderbilt Museum’s archival materials.
-The reproduction of certain materials may be subject to a Publication Fee depending on the nature of use.
-The general Publication Fee per image is as follows:
+Written permission is required for the use and reproduction of archival materials maintained by the Suffolk County Vanderbilt Museum.
+The reproduction of certain items may be subject to a publication fee, depending on the nature of their intended use.
+The standard fees for the reproduction of archival materials are as follows:

 Rates